thecsw/MemePolice_bot/README.md

 ## Source code

-I know that the script is little bit messy, I tried.
-Simple and small, but it works!

 The code is heavily commented and all the important modules are being separated into different files.
-Look pretty.
+Looks pretty, dunno.

 ## Built With